This blog is a guide to help you decide if you should start mining bitcoin with tips on what to do in order to get started.

 Competition in the mining industry is fierce and many variables need to be considered when selecting mining rigs and setting up your facility.

 This guide is for anyone who is completely new to mining.
-If you’re looking to mine at home to make some money or just as a hobby, we’ll tell you everything you need to know so you can start mining Bitcoin as soon as possible.
+If you’re looking to mine at home to make some money or just as a hobby, or if you want to send hosted machines to run and produce some sats, we’ll tell you everything you need to know so you can start mining bitcoin as soon as possible.

 Profit is the biggest motivation to get into mining.
-Simply put, if your cost to mine 1 BTC is lower than the current BTC price, then mining allows you to accumulate BTC at a discount.
-In other words, if the current Bitcoin price is $20,000 and you can mine 1 Bitcoin for a total cost of $15,000, then you have a 25% profit margin.
-This is effectively similar to purchasing Bitcoin at 25% below the market price.
+Simply put, if your cost to mine 1 bitcoin is lower than the current price, then mining allows you to accumulate bitcoin at a discount.
+In other words, if the current bitcoin price is $100,000 and you can mine 1 bitcoin for a total cost of $75,000, then you have a 25% profit margin.
+This is effectively similar to purchasing bitcoin at 25% below the market price.

 But did you know there are other benefits to mining?

-Besides that, another reason to get into cryptocurrency mining is as a hobby if you are engineering-minded or simply want to better understand this important aspect of Bitcoin.
+Besides that, another reason to get into mining is as a hobby or for education.
+It can be fun to learn and better understand this important aspect of bitcoin.
 As we will get into later, there are so many variables in any mining operation that make for a fun challenge.

 There is also a more noble reason to mine, even on a small scale.
-By mining, you're contributing to Bitcoin’s decentralization — the core tenant that makes BTC revolutionary.
+By mining – even with just 1 terahash per second – you're contributing to bitcoin’s decentralization.

 Before deciding which ASIC miner to purchase, you need to determine if you have the environment to properly run a mining operation.
 This comes down to 4 basic requirements: